CoreWCF/CoreWCF/src/Samples/dotnet6server/Readme.md

     .AddServiceEndpoint<EchoService, IEchoService>(new WSHttpBinding(SecurityMode.Transport), "/EchoService/wshttp");
 ```

+## WSDL

+The sample will expose a WSDL endpoint at /EchoService for HTTP & HTTPS.

 ## Nuget References

 The project is configured to pull the CoreWCF binaries from Nuget.org.
 If you are building CoreWCF locally, change the project references to relative paths: